'We're going to war, bro': Fort Bragg's 82nd Airborne deploys to the Middle East

 FORT BRAGG, N.C.
 (Reuters) - For many of the soldiers, it would be their first mission.
-They packed up ammunition and rifles, placed last-minute calls to loved ones, then turned in their cell phones.
+They packed up ammunition and rifles, placed last-minute calls to loved ones, then turned in their cellphones.
 Some gave blood.

 The 600 mostly young soldiers at Fort Bragg, North Carolina, were headed for the Middle East, part of a group of some 3,500 U.S. paratroopers ordered to the region.
 Kuwait is the first stop for many.
 Their final destinations are classified.

 “We’re going to war, bro,” one cheered, holding two thumbs up and sporting a grin under close-shorn red hair.
-He stood among dozens of soldiers loading trucks outside a cinder block building housing several auditoriums with long benches and tables.
+He stood among dozens of soldiers loading trucks outside a cinder-block building housing several auditoriums with long benches and tables.

-Days after U.S. President Donald Trump ordered the drone killing of Iranian military commander Qassem Soleimani, raising fears of fresh conflict in the Middle East, the men and women of the U.S. Army’s storied 82nd Airborne Division are moving out in the largest “fast deployment” since the 2010 Haiti earthquake.
+Days after President Donald Trump ordered the drone killing of Iranian military commander Qassem Soleimani, raising fears of fresh conflict in the Middle East, the men and women of the U.S. Army’s storied 82nd Airborne Division are moving out in the largest “fast deployment” since the 2010 Haiti earthquake.

-U.S. Army Major General James Mingus waded through the sea of camouflage-uniformed men and women as they prepared to leave the base near Fayetteville on Sunday.
+The 82nd’s commander, U.S. Army Major General James Mingus, waded through the sea of camouflage-uniformed men and women as they prepared to leave the base near Fayetteville on Sunday.
 He shook hands with the troops, wishing them luck.

 One soldier from Ashboro, Virginia, said he wasn’t surprised when the order came.

 “I was just watching the news, seeing how things were going over there,” said the 27-year-old, one of several soldiers Reuters was allowed to interview on condition they not be named.
-“Then I got a text message from my sergeant saying ‘don’t go anywhere.’
+“Then I got a text message from my sergeant saying ‘Don’t go anywhere.’
 And that was it.”

+While the killing of Soleimani has ratcheted up tensions between the United States and Iran, it remains to be seen whether they will escalate to full-out conflict.

+Trump last week said he ordered the killing to stop a war, not to start one.
+And despite Tehran’s strident rhetoric, analysts say Iran will want to avoid any conventional conflict with the United States and is likely to focus on asymmetric strikes, such as sabotage or other military action via proxies.

 Risks seemed to be pushed to the back of the minds of the younger soldiers, though many packed the base chapel after a breakfast of eggs, waffles, oatmeal, sausages and 1,000 doughnuts.